kebscaballas/sample-vue-app/README.md

 **Running the Project**

 To run the project, run `npm run dev` inside the project directory.
 By default, you can view the page by going to [localhost:8080](http://localhost:8080) on your browser.

+**Checking out pages' source codes**

+If you want to check out how the front-end was made, the source files can be found inside the `./src` folder.